National Union of Students (Canada): Amalgamation and transition 1978-1981

-In 1978, the NUS/UNE and the Association of Student Councils (AOSC—the predecessor to Travel Cuts), formed in 1975, were affiliated and "cooperative relations" were established with Québec students through L'Association nationale des étudiants du Québec.
-By 1980, student leaders sought to better solidify the working relationship between AOSC and NUS/UNE and as a result discussions occurred at the May AGM in Halifax, Nova Scotia—, to work towards consolidating what had been organized to that point.
-A joint AOSC-NUS/UNE plenary was held in which debate and planning occurred.
+In 1978, the NUS and the Association of Student Councils (AOSC—the predecessor to Travel Cuts), formed in 1975, were affiliated and "cooperative relations" were established with Quebec students through L'Association nationale des étudiants du Québec.
+By 1980, student leaders sought to better solidify the working relationship between AOSC and NUS and as a result discussions occurred at the May AGM in Halifax, Nova Scotia, to work towards consolidating what had been organized to that point.
+A joint AOSC–NUS plenary was held in which debate and planning occurred.
 Delegates at the conference discussed creating a cooperative services program and building a framework for a federation that recognized and supported provincial components as well as supported a federal organization.
-Meetings were held that summer between several provincial organizations and NUS/UNE.
+Meetings were held that summer between several provincial organizations and NUS.
 The Winnipeg conference in October 1980 approved plans to create a new federation.
 During 1980, campus-wide referendums were held in 23 campuses in which individual students voted yes or no for the new organization.
 The pro federation side won 21 out of 23 referendums by wide margins.
-The following year, another 20-25 referendums were held, with most being successful.
+The following year, another 20–25 referendums were held, with most being successful.
 A conference held in Lethbridge in May 1981 and a Carleton University conference in October that year produced the constitution, formally creating the Canadian Federation of Students.

-Women students and the women’s movement in the NUS
+Women students and the women's movement in the NUS

 Nigel Moses focused his study on young women's activism in the (Canadian) National Union of Students.
-He starts with the reforming of the national student organization in 1972 to the signing of the National Union of Students’ (NUS) Declaration of the Rights of the Woman Student in 1979.
+He starts with the reforming of the national student organization in 1972 to the signing of the National Union of Students' (NUS) Declaration of the Rights of the Woman Student in 1979.
 He examines the issues NUS engaged such as violence against women and abortion rights, to sexism and outright hostility toward feminists at meetings.
 Moses describes the development of the women's committee and caucus and shows how women's activism and support for NUS was central to the survival of the organization.
 Moses asserts that NUS would not have survived the right-wing attack on NUS in the mid-1970s (a referendum-based withdrawal campaign) had it not been for the widespread support of women students on individual campuses.